DenisRyazantsev/yuv-image-jpeg-compression-issue/README.md

 ## How to Test

 The relevant test code is located under `app/src/androidTest`.
 To execute these tests, please follow these steps in Android Studio:

 - Navigate to the directory `app/src/androidTest`.
 - Right-click on the `androidTest` folder.
 - Select "Run 'All Tests'" from the context menu.

 The resulting JPEGs can be found on the device at the following path: `Pictures/TestDebug`.
 Also, you can find these images in [jpegs](jpegs) folder in the project.

+If you need the APK, you can run the command `./gradlew :app:assembleAndroidTest` in the terminal and find the APK at the path `app/build/outputs/apk/androidTest/debug/app-debug-androidTest.apk`.